shieldproject/shield-boshrelease/README.md

-Just add the release to the deployment manifest, add the `shield-agent` template to the job(s) in question, and set up the `shield.agent.autoprovision` property to the URL of the SHIELD endpoint (so that it can pull down a host key for validating backup/restore operation requests).
+Just add the release to the deployment manifest, add the `shield-agent` template to the job(s) in question, and set up the `autoprovision` property to the URL of the SHIELD endpoint (so that it can pull down a host key for validating backup/restore operation requests).